The Big Day

 Sinterklaas: Keeps track of who’s well behaved via a large book of children’s names (“Het grote Sinterklaasboek” ) and deposits gifts in their shoes accordingly.
 In past times kids were told that naughty children were snatched in their sleep, tuffed into sacks and ‘disappeared’ to Spain.

-Every night until December 5th, children put their shoes near the chimney in the house, sing songs and leave behind food for Amerigo.
+Every night until December 5th, children put their shoes near the chimney in the house, sing songs and leave behind food for Amerigo, now Ozosnel.
 If they behaved good, Sinterklaas will pay a visit and surprise them with presents, “pepernoten” (special Sint spicy cookies) and chocolate letters with the intials S (Sint), P (Piet) or the one of the name of the family member in their shoes.
-The children never see Sinterklaas, as he is on the roof, together with Amerigo and Zwarte Piet.
-Zwarte Piet is the one to go down the chimney to make sure the right present ends up in the right shoe.
-From this year the Zwarte Pieten don’t have to climb down the chimney and get black and dirty as they have a special key to open doors.
+The children never see Sinterklaas, as he is on the roof, together with Ozosnel and Piet.
+Piet is the one to go down the chimney to make sure the right present ends up in the right shoe.
+Since a couple of years the Pieten don’t have to climb down the chimney and get black and dirty as they have a special key to open doors.

 Santa Claus: Santa would rather give you the benefit of the doubt and leave you a little something under the tree.